 Do you work with men or only women?

 I offer coaching and discovery sessions for both men and women but my workshops and retreats are women only.
 This is not because I don’t love working with men (I genuinely do!).
 The men that I work with are typically interested to understand themselves more deeply and they may have found they don’t ‘fit’ with the stereotype of ‘alpha male’.

 I’d like my workplace to pay for my coaching.
 Can you provide a proposal?

 Yes, absolutely.
 Please contact us to discuss your needs and we’ll put something in writing for your manager or your HR Department.

 I’m not sure if I need career, business, leadership or personal coaching.

-The truth is you don’t really need to choose but you can find out more about what we’d address in each of these programs by following these links: career coaching, business coaching, leadership coaching or personal coaching.
+The truth is you don’t really need to choose but you can find out more about what we’d address in each of these programs by following these links: career coaching, business coaching, leadership coaching or life coaching.
 I take a holistic approach and believe that it’s important that we spend a bit of time looking at the whole of your life.
 Having said that, the coaching sessions are your time and I encourage you to direct the session.
 You’ll complete some questions when you make your booking to let me know what you’d like to achieve.